Pet hotel business plan for starting your own business

 2.1 The Business

 After witnessing a lack of innovation, compassion, and thoughtfulness in the existing pet hotels in Dallas, Ryan Orchid decided to open Little Paws Pet Hotel in 2018.
 The current pet hotels were offering services limited to dogs, with an outdated business plan for dog training.
-Ryan took the initiative of opening a pet hotel with a promise that he will provide a wide range of services to different kinds of pets.
+Ryan took the initiative of opening a pet hotel that provides a wide range of services regarding different kinds of pets.

 2.2 Management of pet hotel